Madelaine Petsch Thinks Vaginas Should Be More Like Feet

 Advertisement

-It soon becomes clear that Petsch is a big believer inhaving an open dialogue about everything.
-Like, say, her first visit tothe gynecologist.
+It soon becomes clear that Petsch is a big believer in having an open dialogue about everything.
+Like, say, her first visit to the gynaecologist.

 "I was like, weird and ashamed to talk about my vagina," she says.
 "I felt so weird talking about that body part, but I'm sure if they were talking to me about my foot, I would have felt normal talking about it.
 It was this weird kind of like stigma and awkwardness, that maybe just comes along with being a teenager or maybe comes along with societal constructs...
 Back then it was so scary."